nathanross/GWTriFold/README.md

 # Using GWTriFold

 The best way to download and use GWTriFold is through the GWTriFold demo.
-Download it directly here (with default configuration), or try out the configuration options on the TriFold configdemo website and then download a configured version.
+Download a stock demo, or configure and download your demo via the the [TriFold configdemo website](http://nathanross.github.io/TriFold).

 The Sample App also contains a copy of the documentation.